DTC & Retention·7 min·2025-10-21

 Timing beats discounting

 The default retention play is a discount code: "Here's 10% off your next order."
 This works in the short term and destroys margins in the long term.
 Customers learn to wait for the discount.
-Your effective revenue per order drops 10% permanently.
 You've trained your best customers to never pay full price.

 Timing is more effective and costs nothing.
-A reorder email that arrives when the customer is actually running low converts at 5-15% without any discount.
-The same email arriving two weeks early converts at 1-2% because the customer doesn't need the product yet.
-The same email arriving two weeks late converts at 0% because they already bought from someone else.
+A reorder email that arrives when the customer is actually running low converts without any discount.
+The same email arriving two weeks early gets ignored because the customer doesn't need the product yet.
+The same email arriving two weeks late is useless because they already bought from someone else.

 The three email flows that drive repeat purchases